obonaventure/cnp3/book/network/bgp.rst

 In practice, to establish a BGP session between routers `R1` on `R2` on the figure above, the network administrator of `AS3` must first configure on `R1` the IP address of `R2` on the `R1-R2` link and the AS number of `R2`.
 Router `R1` then tries to regularly establish the BGP session with `R2`. `R2` only agrees to establish the BGP session with `R1` once it has been configured with the IP address of `R1` and its AS number.
 For security reasons, a router never establishes a BGP session that has not been manually configured on the router.

-.. index BGP OPEN, BGP NOTIFICATION, BGP KEEPALIVE, BGP UPDATE
+.. index:: BGP OPEN, BGP NOTIFICATION, BGP KEEPALIVE, BGP UPDATE

 The BGP protocol :rfc:`4271` defines several types of messages that can be exchanged over a BGP session :